-There’s SEO, CRO, Ads, Organic Traffic, Social media sites, forums (like quora), etc. You can take basic courses from Youtube, read articles for better understanding.
+There’s SEO, CRO, Ads, Organic Traffic, Social media sites, forums (like quora), etc. You can take basic courses from Youtube, and read articles for a better understanding.

 If you’re new to marketing, you’ll need to spend time learning how to use your money to make more money.